plone/plone.restapi/docs/source/endpoints/rules.md

 :language: http
 ```

-The API consumer can assign, unassign , enable, disable,
+The API consumer can assign, unassign, enable, disable,
 (disable) apply to subfolders any of the rules available in the portal.

 | Verb    | URL              | Action                                             |